opinsys/backbone.sharedcollection/README.md

 override `model` property with your custom Model class.

-If you want to have have multiple different Models in single SharedCollection, you must set type attribute of your custom models to some unique string identifier.
+If you want to have have multiple different Models in single SharedCollection, then you must do a small modification to your models.
+Set the type property of your custom models to some unique string identifier.

 ```javascript
 window.MyModel = Backbone.Model.extend({